(Last updated: February 2023)

-- I have a large-ish vinyl record collection and listen to them on a red Pro-ject Essential III deck, hooked up to an ART-Pro Phono Pre-amplifier.
-This is then fed into an old Hitachi Hi-Fi with a pair of Pioneer Monitors (Speakers) I kept from the 1980s.
+I have a large vinyl record collection and listen to them on a red Pro-ject Essential III turntable hooked up to an ART-PRO Phono Pre-amplifier.
+This is then fed into a pair of Moukey Studio Bookshelf Speakers which sound really good.

 I use the following tools for web development and writing (some links may be affiliate programs):

 - PHPStorm - for work.

-- iTerm2 v3 with ZSH / Oh My ZSH - the best terminal and shell combination there is
+- iTerm3 with ZSH / Oh My ZSH - the best terminal and shell combination there is

 - Todoist - I manage my life with this - projects, renewals, birthdays/anniversaries, shopping etc